RJPearson94/demo-typescript-inversify-app/shared/README.md

 ## Scripts

 The tests and code coverage report can be run from the command line by opening the command prompt in the project folder and running the following command `yarn test`

-The app can be run from the command line by opening the command prompt in the project folder and running the following command `yarn start`
-**Please note:** if another application is already running on port 3000 then an error will appear